 This needs to be done at least 24-hours before the cremation itself.
 Otherwise it won't go ahead.

 The funeral director might offer to put an obituary in the local press.

 Try to start thinking about this as soon as possible or the reverend/celebrant will have to fill in the gaps.
 It will help to go through old photos with family.

-You may get 1-2 weeks compassionate leave in the UK so hopefully this will help to make the most of your time.
-If you're not the executor keep in mind that they will need to be with you to discuss any details.
+You may get up to two weeks compassionate leave in the UK so hopefully this will help to make the most of your time.
+If you're not the executor, keep in mind that they will need to be with you to discuss any details.